Brodick is the main village on the Isle of Arran, the largest island in the Firth of Clyde.

-Once the ancient seat of the Dukes of Hamilton, Brodick Castle houses a glorious collection of furniture, with some pieces dating as far back as the 17th century.
-The garden, created in 1923 by the Duchess of Montrose, has been lovingly restored and the grounds contain numerous paths offering great views of the island, and the chance of seeing red squirrels.
+Brodick Castle houses a glorious collection of furniture, with some pieces dating as far back as the 17th century, and was once the ancient seat of the Dukes of Hamilton.
+The garden, created in 1923 by the Duchess of Montrose, has been lovingly restored and the grounds contain numerous paths offering great views of the island.
+Sometimes, you can catch sight of rare red squirrels!

 You can find out more about the history of the island by visiting the Isle of Arran Heritage Museum, covering everything from geology and archaeology to island farming traditions.